wp-plugins/bookingcom-official-searchbox/readme.txt

 == Frequently Asked Questions ==

-= Can I change default texts and colors? =
+= Can I change default texts and colours? =

 Yes, you can.
-The plugin has a settings area where you can change colors, texts and add an affiliate ID if you have one.
+The plugin has a settings area where you can change colours, texts and add an affiliate ID if you have one.

-= What's the affiliation programm and how can I join? =
+= What's the Affiliate Programme and how can I join? =

 Joining the Booking.com Affiliate Program you could earn commissions on any reservation made through the Search Box created by this plugin.
 Please check this [page](http://www.booking.com/content/affiliates.html)  to read more about it!